Gattocrucco/lsqfitgp/docs/hyper.rst

 ``makegp`` extracts a key ``'scale'`` from the dictionary, but in the hyperprior we used ``'log(scale)'``.
 This is a general feature of :mod:`gvar`, that it can automatically apply the inverse of the transformation specified in the key.
-It doesn't magically work with any function, by default only the logarithm is supported, you can add other functions with :meth:`gvar.BufferDict.add_distribution`.
+It doesn't work out of the box with any function: by default only the logarithm is supported; you can add other functions with :meth:`gvar.BufferDict.add_distribution`, or use the `copula` module to define them automatically.

 This means that the parameter we are actually fitting is the logarithm of the scale.
 Something like this is necessary because the scale must be a positive